Sjoerd-de-Witte/vb/README.md

 </details>

 # <a id="data-preprocessing"></a>Data preprocessing 0%<!-- omit in toc -->
+## <a id="foodboost-data"></a>Foodboost data
+- vertellen over eigen data creeeren

+## <a id="Cofano-data"></a>Cofano data
+For the Cofano data I first looked at the dataset.
+Since it was such a chaotic dataset I early decided to leavy the original Cofano dataset and first worked on my reinforcement learning model.
+While working on the model, I came to the conclusion that my reinforcement model made his own dataset based in its past 'experiences'.

+This means that the model

 # <a id="Communication"></a>Communication 0%<!-- omit in toc -->
 ## <a id="presentations"></a>Presentations